PDOK/DEPRECATED_gml-to-featured/README.md

 It transforms GML/XML input to JSON files that can be processed by Featured (<https://github.com/PDOK/featured>).
 Apart from the GML/XML, GML-to-Featured's input is a mapping file that describes the transformation.

+## Usage

+GML-to-Featured supports a server mode and a command-line mode.
+To run it locally, the following command can be used to start it in server mode:

+    $ lein ring server-headless

+To use the command line locally, use:

+    $ lein run [args]

+or

+    $ lein uberjar
+    $ java -jar gml-to-featured-1.0.6-standalone.jar [args]

 ## Examples

 ### REST API